TaraMeyer/KinsmanRepoTemp/Kinsman-Articles/EngagementPM.md

 #### Redirections

 What I know so far about redirections is that you can use the CAPS exporter tool to publish redirections through MTPS.
-There is a guy we give the redirections file to and he can update the MTPS database to publish the redirections into MTPS/the old MSDN library
+There is a guy we give the redirections file to and he can update the MTPS database to publish the redirections into MTPS/the old MSDN library.
+This is for reference content.

 ### Customers and Stakeholders

-- Tyson and Carol Zumalt
+- Tyson and Carol Zumalt and Kris Crider
-    - Azure Documentation Folks.  largest Customer for Jennifer
+    - Azure Documentation Folks.
+Largest Customer for Jennifer

 - Tara
-    - Vendor who will be assigned to WDG documentation
+    - Vendor who will be assigned to WDG documentation.
+WDG means Windows.

 - PubDesk
-    - Vendor that sanketh says we can use for large batch processing and ad hoc requests
+    - Vendor that Sanketh says we can use for large batch processing and ad hoc requests.
+    - Question: How do I log something to PubDesk?

 - Beyondsoft
     - Development vendor, mostly for devs